OSGConnect/connectbook/start/data/stashcache.md

 # Use StashCache To Transfer Larger Output Files To `/public`

-To transfer larger output files (>1GB) back to your `/public` directory (which is necessary to later access your results):
+To transfer larger output files (>1GB) back to your `/public` directory (which is necessary to later access your results).
+[Note that you should NEVER list `/public` locations within the submit file (for transfer) or submit jobs from within `/public`](https://support.opensciencegrid.org/support/solutions/articles/12000002985).

 1. Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that